Olney: Players who lost significant trade value this year

 Carlos Gonzalez, Colorado Rockies

 The 31-year-old slugger seemed like a human trade rumor for about three or four consecutive years, with the industry assuming that the Rockies would move him before he reached free agency in the fall of 2017.
-Colorado’s pushing for a playoff spot, but Gonzalez’s struggles this year are so significant that even if the Rockies wanted to flip him for value, they wouldn’t be able to.
-He’s hitting .214 with six homers in 307 plate appearances, and rival evaluators say the Rockies are exploring ways to goose their offense -- at least partly because of Gonzalez’s struggles at the plate.
+Colorado is pushing for a playoff spot, but Gonzalez’s struggles this year are so significant that even if the Rockies wanted to flip him for value, they wouldn’t be able to.
+He’s hitting .218 with six homers in 311 plate appearances, and rival evaluators say the Rockies are exploring ways to goose their offense -- at least partly because of Gonzalez’s struggles at the plate.
 He’s making $20 million this year.